1. How do you audit the apps' security?

 The app's region is automatically set in accordance with the region of the parent product after installing (reinstalling) the app.

 2. What data does the app store on its server?

 All the macros are embedded as iframes on Confluence pages.
 An iframe receives table data inserted in the macro body directly from Confluence without going through our server.
 Table data inserted in the app macros are transited through our server in the following cases:

-- - For the Table from CSV, Table from JSON, and Table Excerpt macros parsing.
+- - For the Table from CSV, Table from JSON, Table Excerpt and Table Spreadsheet Include macros parsing.